Efficient Multi-Template Learning for Structured Prediction: Multiple Template Learning

-where the definition of cost $\Delta(\mathcal{Y}_i,\mathcal{Y}_i')$ and the feature mapping $\Phi$ depend on the specific tasks.
-The input-output pairs in $\mathcal{D}$ are generally considered i.i.d., so Problem (\ref{op:m-inference}) can generally decomposed into $n$ independent optimization problem as
+\end{small} where the definition of cost $\Delta(\mathcal{Y}_i,\mathcal{Y}_i')$ and the feature mapping $\Phi$ depend on the specific tasks.
+The input-output pairs in $\mathcal{D}$ are generally considered i.i.d., so Problem (\ref{op:m-inference}) can be generally decomposed into $n$ independent optimization problems as \begin{small}